eliyetres/NLU/report.md

         "intent": "thankyou",
         "intent_prediction": {
             "name": "restaurant_search",
-            "confidence": 0.28522247388157473
+            "confidence": 0.2875344955821086
         }
     }
 ]

 ```

-For this test I added the labels

 ## Task 5: Analyze a specific problem

 Compare the intent classification results for ”good bye” vs ”bye good” and report your findings.
 You may agree with me that there’s some kind of problem here… (If not, feel free to discuss this in the report.)
 Try to find the cause of the problem.
 (You may want to look at the lecture slides and/or the source code for Rasa NLU.)
 How could one go about to address the problem?
 You don’t need to solve it here and now, but try to find one or more directions one could take, and briefly discuss it/them.

-Your submission for this lab should include a report where you include the results of the tasks (output) and your discussion around them when applicable.
-Additionally, you should include your train and test data.